What is Anal Fistula?

 • Area of infection

-• MRI or Magnetic Resonance Imaging Scan: MRIor Magnetic Resonance Imaging Scan: The Magnetic Resonance Imaging Scan technique uses strong magnetic and radio waves to create detailed pictures of the organs.
+• MRI Scan: The MRI or Magnetic Resonance Imaging Scan technique uses strong magnetic fields and radio waves to create detailed pictures of the organs.
 This procedure is typically used for recurring or complex fistulae.

-• CT or Computerized Tomography Scan: CT or Computerized Tomography Scan: The CT or Computerized Tomography Scan technique incorporates X-Rays, and computers can create detailed cross-sectional body pictures.
-This approach also helps in accurately detecting the level of inflammation.
+• CT Scan: The CT or Computerised Tomography Scan technique incorporates X-rays, and computers can create detailed cross-sectional body pictures.
+This approach also helps accurately detect the level of inflammation.

 The strength and complexities of the sphincter muscles are used to treat anal fistulas.
 However, no medications are available to treat this condition; the following surgical procedures must be performed: